la2050/archive/_projects/2015/made-in-long-beach-fostering-independent-entrepreneurship-to-accelerate-the-local-economy.md

 'In one sentence, please describe what your organization does': >- Localism Inc. fosters independent entrepreneurship to promote a more sustainable, self-reliant local economy.
-'In one to three sentences, please describe your proposal.': >- Localism is developing a “trifecta” business accelerator, culinary accelerator, and tech makerspace called MADE.
-We create opportunity for innovative local entrepreneurs, and lower their risk threshold to help them grow.
-Our vision is to make these projects scalable, sustainable and repeatable for diverse communities.
 Where will you be working?:
   - Long Beach; LA County
 How do you plan to use these resources to make change?: